s3781493/Digital-Writing/exercises.md

 ![bins](https://github.com/s3781493/digital-writing-folio/assets/162092719/b3b32611-1c46-42e3-8872-cac5bc992b9d)

 I think the grass is the perfect calligram template to overlay on some video footage.
 I can picture the grass covering the lower third of the screen.

+## Starting again on Twine

+I realised I hadn't been pushing any of my changes to GitHub from Twine and decided to make a new repository and new story on Twine to start fresh because I hadn't gotten anywhere except for importing and then deleting images and struggling to change the font.

+## Working Project Checklist

+1. LIVE:
+~~Drawn route.~~
+~~Ridden route.~~

+2. LUNG:
+~~Drawn route.~~
+~~Ridden route.~~

+3. WILL:
+~~Drawn route.~~
+Ridden route.

+4. BODY:
+~~Drawn route.~~
+Ridden route.

+5. VEIN:
+Drawn route.
+Ridden route.

+6. WIND:
+Drawn route.
+Ridden route.

+7. BEND:
+Drawn route.
+Ridden route.

+8. UNDO:
+Drawn route.
+Ridden route.

+9. BLEED:
+~~Drawn route.~~
+Ridden route.

+## Strava Project Updates and Further Calligram Brainstorming

+Today (Sunday 5th May) I am riding out the word BODY.

 **B for Bicycle or Butterfly**